lzxindustries/lzxmodular/docs/source/tbc2.rst

 MicroSD Card Compatibility
 -----------------------------

 TBC2 is compatible with some, but not all MicroSD cards.
 When you acquire a MicroSD card to use with TBC2, we recommend selecting from the specific brands and models we have tested to be hassle free, listed below.
 Always purchase MicroSD cards from a trusted vendor with name brand packaging to protect yourself against counterfeits.
+To prepare your MicroSD card for use with TBC2, please format the card as FAT32 with default sector size.

 +------------------+-----------+
 | Brand / Series   | Size      |